torvalds/linux/Documentation/arch/arm/vlocks.rst

- * By packing the members of the currently_voting array close together, we can read the whole array in one transaction (providing the number of CPUs potentially contending the lock is small enough).
+ * By packing the members of the currently_voting array close together, we can read the whole array in one transaction (providing the number of CPUs potentially contending the lock is small eanalugh).
 This reduces the number of round-trips required to external memory.

    In the ARM implementation, this means that we can use a single load